Personal profile

 Biography

-I have consulted for APEC, OCED, UNDP and governments in Hong Kong and the UK.
+I have consulted for APEC, OECD, UNDP and governments in Hong Kong and the UK.
 My research impact is also seen through citation.
 This includes in President Biden’s Financial Year 2023 Budget and the US Budget Guidance for Federal Agencies alongside Swedish legislation, the Portuguese Parliament and agencies including the European Commission, OECD, Office of the European Union, WHO, World Bank and a range of think tanks and governments in Argentina, Australia, Belgium, Brazil, Canada, Chile, Denmark, Italy, Finland, France, Germany, Norway, South Korea, Sweden, Turkey, UK, and USA (from Overton).

-I was President of the Public Management Research Association 2018-2020 (and was a Board Director 2007-2011) and was a Board Member of the International Research Society for Public Management (2012-2017).
+I was President of the Public Management Research Association 2018-2020 (and was a Board Director 2007-2011) and was a Board Member of International Research Society for Public Management (2012-2017).

 Expertise related to UN Sustainable Development Goals